tendermint/tendermint/docs/rfc/rfc-011-delete-gas.md

 Removing Gas from Tendermint and the mempool would allow for the mempool to be a better
-abstraction: any transaction that arrived at `CheckTx` and passed the check will either be a candidate for a later block or evicted after a TTL is reached.
+abstraction: any transaction that arrived at `CheckTx` and passed the check will either be a candidate for a later block or evicted after a TTL is reached or to make room for other, higher priority transactions.
 All other transactions are completely invalid and can be discarded forever.

 Removing gas will not be completely straightforward.
 It will mean ensuring that equivalent functionality can be implemented outside of the mempool using the mempool's API.